| The Editorial Process

 Do not repeat in detail data or other material given in the Introduction or the Results section.
 In particular, contributors should avoid making statements on economic benefits and costs unless their manuscript includes economic data and analyses.
 Avoid claiming priority and alluding to work that has not been completed.
 New hypotheses may be stated if needed, however they should be clearly labeled as such.
 About 30 references can be included.
 These articles generally should not have more than six authors.

 Brief Research Article:

-These manuscripts, with not more than 1 table/figure, should contain short reports of original studies or evaluations, service oriented research which may not be methodologically sound but points towards a potential area of scientific research or unique first-time reports.
-The word limit is 1500 words and up to 20 references, and an abstract (structured format) of not more than 150 words.
+These manuscripts contain short reports of original research studies or evaluations,points towards a potential area of scientific research or unique first-time reports or service oriented research.
+It follows the same pattern as the original research articles but with a word limit of1500 words ,not more than 1 table/figure and 20 references and an abstract (structured format) of not more than 150 words.

 Review articles (including Drug Review/ Systematic Review/Technology Review):